 Painting the Kitchen Island

 Before adding a fresh coat of paint I took wood filler to fill in the nail holes, then sanded.
-We had purchased Benjamin Moore Advance paint for both the kitchen cabinets and the kitchen island.
-Benjamin Moore Advance paint is designed specifically for cabinets, doors, and trim and provides a “furniture-like” finish because of its unique waterborne alkyd formula so we thought this would be the best paint for the job.
-We choose a softer warm gray (Willow Creek) and a darker gray (Bear Creek) for the kitchen island.
-I used white on the toe kick and trim.
+We chose Benjamin Moore Advance paint for both the kitchen cabinets and the kitchen island.
+Benjamin Moore Advance paint is designed specifically for cabinets, doors, and trim and provides a “furniture-like” finish because of its unique waterborne alkyd formula.
+We decided Benjamin Moore Advance paint would be the best for the job, so first we primed with Benjamin Moore Styx primer.
+We choose a softer warm gray (Willow Creek)for the upper cabinets and a darker gray (Bear Creek) for the kitchen island.
+I used white (Chantilly Lace) on the toe kick and trim for this kitchen remodel.
+These paint colors blend well and pull the kitchen together.

 Choosing the Hardware for the Kitchen Island